NFT-com/analytics/GETTING STARTED.md

 ### Further Reading

-More details about the application's usage and CLI flags can be found at [/cmd/graph-api/README.md](/cmd/graph-api/README.md).
+More details about the application's usage and CLI flags can be found at [the Graph API's readme file](/cmd/graph-api/README.md).

 For more details about the API's GraphQL schema, see [/graph/schema/schema.graphql](/graph/schema/schema.graphql).